 Ways to Help You and Your Child Get a Good Night’s Sleep

-- Keep a consistent sleep schedule, even during the weekend– Everyone looks forward to the weekend, but when we push ourselves too hard Friday or Saturday night, then our energy tank will be on low for starting the workweek.
+- Keep a consistent sleep schedule, even during the weekend– Everyone looks forward to the weekend.
+When we push ourselves too hard on the weekends, our energy tank will be on low for starting the workweek.

 - Give Plenty of Time For Your Bedtime Routine- My kids like to do a lot of things before bed.
-They like to run around the house and play for a bit after dinner, take a bath, brush their teeth, put on PJ’s and after all that then they want to read a few books.
-Although it is hard sometimes with family events, school programs, etc. try to consistently block off a good chunk of time after dinner dedicated to your family’s bedtime routine.
+They like to run around the house and play for a bit after dinner.
+Then they take a bath, brush their teeth, put on PJ’s and after all that then they want to read a few books.
+Routines can be hard sometimes with family events, school programs, etc. Try to consistently block off a good chunk of time after dinner dedicated to your family’s bedtime routine.

 - Bedtime Should be Relaxing– Reading books, a relaxing bath or shower, and some calming music are a great way to end the day.
 We end each night with prayers and say what we are thankful for and that just seems to put a nice bookend to the day.

-- Exercise– According to Sleep.org, exercising in the morning or afternoon can help reset your sleep wake cycle, which raises your body’s temperature and then lowers it to help you sleep a few hours later.
+- Exercise– According to Sleep.org, exercising in the morning or afternoon can help reset your sleep wake cycle, which raises your body’s temperature.
+It will also lower body temperature to help you sleep a few hours later.
 Exercise also reduces stress so you are not thinking about so many problems as you lay your head to sleep.
 Exercising outdoors can also help your body absorb some natural light.

 - Check Your Environment– Is the bedroom too hot or too cold?
 Are the lights too bright in their room just before bedtime.
 Adding a softer light such as a small lamp or a thicker window curtain is a great way help prepare the body for sleep.
 Do you or your children need a new pillow or possibly a weighted blanket?
 Maybe a fan or noise machine with a background noise could help them fall asleep easier.